theparanoids/ysshra/README.md

 SSH-2.0-OpenSSH_8.9p1 Debian-3
 ```

-You may then refer to [the regular-cert steps](#certificate-type-regular) to request a user certificate from the SSHRA container.
+You may then refer to [the regular-cert steps](#certificate-type-regular) to request a user certificate from the YSSHRA container.

 ## Configuration

-We include a valid gensign configuration file [here](config.sample.json) in the SSHRA docker.
+We include a valid gensign configuration file [here](config.sample.json) in the YSSHRA docker.

 Some default values are also provided in [`config.go`](go/config/config.go).